 - Snickerdoodle Recipe

 - Slice and Bake Lemon Poppy Seed Cream Cheese Cookies

 - 2 cups all-purpose flour

 - 1 tablespoon cornstarch

 - ¾ cup packed brown sugar (light or dark)

 - 1 large egg

-- 1 teaspoon vanilla paste or 1 tablespoon vanilla extract
+- 1 teaspoon vanilla bean paste (or 1 tablespoon vanilla extract)

 - 1 ½ cups chocolate chips, more for topping if desired